 Student member or professional member of ASCLS.

 - Citizen or permanent resident of the United States.

 - Graduate student at the time the research award is presented.

 - Clinical/Medical Laboratory Scientist or Clinical/Medical Laboratory Technician accepted to or presently enrolled in an accredited Master of Science or Doctoral program in or related to Clinical/Medical Laboratory Science.

 - One graduate faculty reference on institutional letterhead must accompany this application and proposal.
-The faculty person provides full contact information and evaluates the investigator’s ability to complete the project.
+The faculty person must provide full contact information and evaluate the investigator’s ability to complete the project.

 - Educational tuition.

-- Purchasing standard equipment and supplies normally available in a clinical or research laboratory.
+- Purchasing standard equipment and supplies customarily available in a clinical or research laboratory.

-- Indirect costs.
+- Indirect cost recovery.
 Funds are for direct support of the proposed investigation.